danord24/laravel-pdf-api/README.md

 The visibility field allows you to specify whether you want the document to be publically visible on the Internet or private, which can only be accessed via a signed url.

 If you want to make a document private, you can also specifiy a `duration: 10` field which makes the signed URL exipre after a time period you specifiy in minutes.
+By default, private documents links expire after 5 minutes.

 ### Streaming the PDF